jrhuerga/mule-flex-rust-policy/README.md

 For more informaton check: [Implementing a Flex Gateway Custom Policy in Rust](https://docs.mulesoft.com/gateway/policies-custom-flex-implement-rust)

+You can find another example of a Rust policy for Anypoint Flex [here](https://github.com/jrhuerga/mule-flex-data-masking).

 ## Configuring a Rust development environment

 Following steps describe how to configure a development environment on an EC2 linux instance: